centech/LED-Control-Panel/README.md

 Since i saw the [Spaceship Panel](https://imgur.com/gallery/dqK7A) Cody2084 created i wanted to make something similar for my kids.
 I loved the idea of creating something - anything - which was backlit and had buttons on it :).
 So when i needed a bit more light in the room of my kids this was the perfect excuse to create a **RGB-LED Control Panel**!
 It has to be backlit of cause (how could you see it otherwise?
 Its dark in the room, remeber?).
-And of cause it needed to have big colorful buttons, how else would the kids be able to use it?
+And of cause it needed to have big colorful buttons.
+How else would the kids be able to use it?
 And its not like you could simply buy these control modules, right?
-So in this dire situation i was practically without any other option: i had to build it on my own!
+So in this dire situation i was practically without any other option: **i had to build it on my own**!

-Before i dive into my report, i want to thank Cody2084 again for his great Report on his Spaceship Panel, i hope you doesn't mind that i took quite some inspirations from it.
+Before i dive into my report, i want to thank Cody2084 again for his great report on his Spaceship Panel, i hope he doesn't mind that i took quite some inspirations from it.

 ## Report

 Ok before you start make sure that you choose the right buttons, switches and controls for your panel.
 The diversity is huge.

-I wanted the following features/requirements fullfilled by my modules
+I wanted the following features/requirements fullfilled by my control panel

-- LED Color and Brightness should be fully adjustable
+- LED color and brightness should be fully adjustable
 - There should be a fast way to get the LED to full brightness and white color.
 But this feature should not wipe the settings of the custom adjusted color and brightness.
-- The Module shoult have an on/off switch
+- The module shoult have an on/off switch
-- All Controls should have a connector, so that the panel would be easy to remove
+- All controls should have a connector, so that the panel would be easy to remove
 - Of cause the module should be backlit
 - I didn't want to solder the ICs on my own while i was fine with soldering a few wire lines and connectors

 ### The Electronics

-I'm sure there are better solutions out there but i found these PWM Modules which actual purpose is to control motors.
+I'm sure there are better solutions out there but i found these PWM modules to control the RGB LEDs.
+Its actual purpose is to control motors.
 But i found out that it worked just fine as a RGB controler.
 So thats how it would be able to adjust each color individually.

 <img src="/images/PWM.JPG" alt="pwm" width="320px">

-Now to be able to "overwrite" this settings i decided to use three switches (red, green, blue) to get each LED in full brightness mode with a simple click.
+Now to be able to "overwrite" this settings i decided to use three switches (red, green, blue) to get each LED in full brightness mode with a simple press.

 <img src="/images/switch.JPG" alt="switch" width="640px">

-By combining these buttons one could create a total of 7 colors (red, green, blue, cyan, magenta, yellow, white)
+By combining these buttons one could create a total of 7 colors (red, green, blue, cyan, magenta, yellow, white).

 This is the [board schematic](/board/board.sch) i came up with.
 Feel free to use and optimize it.
 Please bear in mind that at that point i didn't think about writing a report about my project.
-Thats why its very crude looking.
+Thats why its looking very crude.

 <img src="/images/schematic.JPG" alt="alt text" width="640px">

 Here is the [board layout](/board/board.brd).
 Red lines are cables, blue lines are soldered wires on the board.
-(I leave this here for completeness but do your self a favour and create your own better schematic and layout!).
+(I leave this here for completeness but do your self a favour and create your own, better schematic and layout!).

 <img src="/images/layout.JPG" alt="alt text" width="640px">

 ### The Panel

 Beeing sure on what components to use i started designing the panel.
-As mentioned before I've used the [Black on White](https://www.ponoko.com/make-and-sell/show-material/607-acrylic-two-color-black-on-white) Material from Ponoko.
+As mentioned before I've used the [Black on White](https://www.ponoko.com/make-and-sell/show-material/607-acrylic-two-color-black-on-white) material from Ponoko.
 I wasn't sure if the white is translucent enough for the backlighting but since there was no other fitting material available i took the risk.
 Ponoko has some easy to understand tutorials and templates.
 So it was easy enough to create my design.
 I've [uploaded it here](/panel/Panel.svg), feel free to use it as a template.

 <p float="auto">